arthur-jacquin/while-lang/readme.md

 ## License

-Please see LICENSE.
+Please see `LICENSE`.

 ## Use

-To interpret any WHILE script, one can either:
+To interpret any `.while` script, one can either:
-- use the ocaml interpreter: `ocaml interpreteur.ml <file name>`,
+- use the ocaml interpreter: `ocaml interpreter.ml <file name>`,
 - compile the interpreter to get a standalone executable: `ocamlopt -o while_interpreter interpreter.ml`.